Danger Level: 2/5

 Why do I only see beetles near windows?

-Adult carpet beetles are attracted to light and feed on pollen.
-They fly toward windows to exit.
-The larvae—which cause the damage—stay hidden in dark areas feeding on fabrics.
+Adult carpet beetles are drawn to light and feed on pollen, so they fly toward windows trying to get out.
+The larvae (which cause the actual damage) stay hidden in dark spots feeding on fabrics.
+If you're only seeing adults at the window, check closets, under furniture, and the edges of wool rugs for the chewers.

 Can carpet beetles destroy synthetic carpets?